-In 2015, Leung was invited to speak at TedxAmherst.
+She is also a frequent speaker and moderator, including an appearance at TedxAmherst.
 Her topic: “Women will have it all when men get pregnant.”

 Previously, Leung was the Globe’s business editor, where she oversaw its award-winning coverage of the 2008 financial crisis.
-She helped launch two business magazines and a tech website.

 Prior to the Globe, Leung was a staff reporter at The Wall Street Journal in their Boston, Chicago, and Los Angeles bureaus.
 A graduate of Princeton University, Leung started her career at her hometown paper, The Baltimore Sun.